 You might see different levels of security just because there is an implicit view that it must be you because it’s behaving as designed.
 Be interesting to see how this goes but this is moving more into your machines trust machines.
 It’s obviously got a lot of people a bit worried because of the amount of data Google then has on your behaviour that they can then use and it’s whether that is then a good thing and you’re exposing yourself to things like number 2 (secure & privacy by design principle) because it’s no longer privacy by design.

 It’s always remembering what happens so it’s a really interesting dilemma, where I’ve got conflicts in what I’m saying so we need to find a way forward there.
-I think that there is more of a desire to be open and trusted that is coming, trust in your interactions, drive your experience, these are now value adds that people are prepared to pay for.
-So for 50% of people that buy an ad and drive in purchases they would pay for some additionality trust in their data.
+I think that there is more of a desire to be open and trusted that is coming, trust in your interactions, and drive your experience, these are now value adds that people are prepared to pay for.
+So for 50% of people that buy an ad and drive in purchases, they would pay for some additionality trust in their data.
 Having an idea of where their data is going and how it’s being used.
 Which is good.

 G: Okay, how do you know this?

-Which is good because KnowNow now has an innovation in this space launching very, very soon called Consentua.
+This is good because KnowNow now has an innovation in this space launching very, very soon called Consentua.

 Consentua – Privacy innovation

 G: Consentua?
 Can you tell us a little bit more about that?

 C: Yeah, Consentua was born out of our experience at Canary Wharf.
 What we created was a very powerful app that used a lot of personal data about where you were, what you were doing and what you wanted.
 We felt that that wasn’t appropriate if you didn’t want to have that information stored or collected for particular times or circumstances.
 It gave you the opportunity to turn it off or to turn the volume down on the data that was collected.
 You still get some service but not great service.